 As Jazz's competitors continue to increase their manufacturing capacity, there could be an increase in specialty semiconductor capacity during the next several years.
 As specialty capacity increases, there may be more competition and pricing pressure on Jazz's services, and underutilization of its capacity may result.
-Any significant increase in competition or pricing pressure may erode its profit margins, weaken Jazz's earnings or increase its losses.
+Any significant increase in competition or pricing pressure may erode Jazz's profit margins, weaken its earnings or increase its losses.

 Additionally, some semiconductor companies have advanced their CMOS designs to 22 nanometers or smaller geometries.
-These smaller geometries may provide the customer with performance and integration features that may be comparable to, or exceed, features offered by Jazz's specialty process technologies.
-In addition, they may be more cost-effective at higher production volumes for certain applications, such as when a large amount of digital content is required in a mixed-signal semiconductor and less analog content is required.
+These smaller geometries may provide customers with performance and integration features that may be comparable to, or exceed, features offered by Jazz's specialty process technologies, and may be more cost-effective at higher production volumes for certain applications, such as when a large amount of digital content is required in a mixed-signal semiconductor and less analog content is required.
 Jazz's specialty process technologies will therefore compete with these advanced CMOS processes for customers and some of its potential and existing customers could elect to design their next generation products using these advanced CMOS processes.
 Jazz is not currently capable, and does not currently plan to become capable, of providing CMOS processes at these smaller geometries.
-If Jazz's existing customers or new customers choose to design their products using these advanced CMOS processes, Jazz's business may suffer.